knightazura/ghost-sdk/Code-standards.md

 ## The rules:

 * JSLint is King (see JSLint section below).
-* Use strict mode
+* Use strict mode.
-* Protect the global scope
+* Protect the global scope.
-* Indent with 4 spaces
+* Indent with 4 spaces.
-* Max line length 120
+* Max line length 120.
-* Use unix line endings
+* Use unix line endings.
 * Document as you go - we have groc although are not actively using it yet.
 Comments should be used to provide clarity.
-* Write tests - unit tests are written in Mocha using spec style, functional tests use Casper.js
+* Write tests - unit tests are written in Mocha using spec style, functional tests use Casper.js.

 ##Guidance